Amitie10g/WebArchiveBOT/README.md

 ## Running in HHVM

-Edit "WebArchiveBOT.sh" and uncomment the following:

-    #USE_HHVM=true
+Use the Hack version instead.

 ## Running in Windows